-Early into my wedding photography career, I noticed that I had started to become influenced by trends; I was trying to second guess what I thought was going to be popular and what people would want rather than finding the thing that I loved doing the most.
+Early in my wedding photography career, I was influenced by trends; I was guessing what I thought was going to be popular rather than finding the thing that I loved doing the most.

-During this time I was producing editorial style images, both in the wedding and commercial photography sectors.
-I was using big light set-ups, artistically and fashionably posing my ‘subjects,’ and heavily photo-shopping images.
+I was producing editorial-style images, using big light set-ups, fashionably posing my couples and heavily photo-shopping images.

-I found I was becoming increasingly unhappy at ‘manufacturing’ wedding images.
+I was becoming increasingly unhappy at ‘manufacturing’ wedding images.
 Something just didn’t sit right with me.
-I longed for a deeper connection to my work and with my customers.
+I longed for a deeper connection to my work and customers.